Swing For Shooters: product details

 Swing For Shooters provides accurate targets using a laser moving across the wall in front of you with the same angular trajectory and the same angular speed as a real clay.
 It supports all types of trap, skeet and sporting clays - including FITASC.

 Swing For Shooters allows intensive practice, at home, in the warm and dry - ideal for those wet or cold days or for midweek practice to keep your gun movement honed to perfection!
-You can easily practice 100 targets in an hour - lowering your gun and relaxing after each target.
+You can easily practise 100 targets in an hour - lowering your gun and relaxing after each target.

 The photograph below shows a prototype Swing For Shooters with the base made from laser cut acrylic.
 The production version is made of sheet steel.